gregory-sale/gregory-sale.github.io/_posts/2024-08-19-Heat-geek-mini-store-analysis.md

 In the image below:
 - W<sub>e</sub> is electrical power in
 - Q<sub>a</sub> is heat extracted from the air
 - h<sub></sub> is is the "enthalpy" of the fluid flows.
 This is a measure of the energy contained within the fluid.
 Four our purposes here the easiest way is only ever to think about differences in enthalpy.
-So h<sub>hw<\sub> - h<sub>cw<\sub> is the energy imparted to the hot radiator water
+So h<sub>hw</sub> - h<sub>cw</sub> is the energy imparted to the hot radiator water
 - Q<sub>HX</sub> is the heat transferred by the heat exchanger coil.
 Sometimes this heat flow is equal to the full output of the heat pump, but can be lower than the heat pump output in certain situations.
 We'll explore below when this becomes the rate limiting step in the reheat of the system.

 ![Classic water cylinder layout](/assets/mini-store/hottankdiagram.png)